css-hooks/css-hooks/docs/api/preact.cssproperties.md

 ## CSSProperties type

-A version of Preact's `JSX.CSSProperties` type that admits a `match` function
+A version of Preact's `JSX.CSSProperties` type that admits an `on` field

 **Signature:**